aisyafatihah/Artificial-Intelligence-Project/Documentation/E-ProjectClosing.md

 # E. Completing the Project

 ## Success Criteria of Project:
--Real life image can be converted to cartoon
+- Real life image can be converted to cartoon
--System support image upload from desktop to be processed -System can save the converted picture
+- System support image upload from desktop to be processed
+- System can save the converted picture

 ## Closing Checklist